dolthub/docs/content/introduction/getting-started/git-for-data.md

 # Initialize a database

 Like Git, Dolt relies on directories to store your databases.
 The directories will have a hidden `.dolt` directory where your database is stored after you run `dolt init`.
 So, let's make a directory called `git_for_data` that will house our `dolt` database, `cd` to it, and run `dolt init`.
+The database name will be `git_for_data`, the same as the directory name.

 ```bash
 $ mkdir git_for_data